-- (a) Pursuant to MCAR-21.172, an application for an airworthiness certificate shall be made in a form and manner established by CAD. - (b) Each application for a certificate of airworthiness shall include: - 1. the class of airworthiness certificate applied for; - 2. with regard to new aircraft: - (i) A statement of conformity: - issued by the production organisation, or - (ii) A weight and balance report with a loading schedule. - (iii) The flight manual, when required by the applicable airworthiness code for the particular aircraft. - 3. with regard to used aircraft: - a statement by the national aviation authority of the State where the aircraft is, or was, registered, reflecting the airworthiness status of the aircraft on its register at time of transfer. - a weight and balance report with a loading schedule. - the flight manual when such material is required by the applicable airworthiness code for the particular aircraft. - historical records to establish the production, modification, and maintenance standard of the aircraft - (c) Unless otherwise agreed, the statements referred to in subparagraphs (b)(2)(i) and (b)(3) shall be issued no more than 60 days before presentation of the aircraft to the CAD.
+- (a) Pursuant to MCAR-21.A.172, an application for an airworthiness certificate shall be made in a form and manner established by CAD. - (b) Each application for a certificate of airworthiness shall include: - 1. the class of airworthiness certificate applied for; - 2. with regard to new aircraft: - (i) A statement of conformity - issued by the production organisation - (ii) A weight and balance report with a loading schedule. - (iii) The flight manual, when required by the applicable airworthiness code for the particular aircraft. - 3. with regard to used aircraft: - (i) a statement by the national aviation authority of the State where the aircraft is, or was, registered, reflecting the airworthiness status of the aircraft on its register at time of transfer. - (ii) a weight and balance report with a loading schedule. - (iii) the flight manual when such material is required by the applicable airworthiness code for the particular aircraft. - (iv) historical records to establish the production, modification, and maintenance standard of the aircraft - (v) a recommendation for the issuance of a certificate of airworthiness and an airworthiness review certificate following an airworthiness review in accordance with MCAR-M - (c) Unless otherwise agreed, the statements referred to in subparagraphs (b)(2)(i) and (b)(3)(ii)-(v) shall be issued no more than 60 days before presentation of the aircraft to the CAD.